wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/OS/OS-OpenSource-List.md

 - [SerenityOS #Project#](https://github.com/SerenityOS/serenity): SerenityOS is a love letter to '90s user interfaces with a custom Unix-like core.
 It flatters with sincerity by stealing beautiful ideas from various other systems.

+- [Kerla #Project#](https://github.com/nuta/kerla): A new operating system kernel with Linux binary compatibility written in Rust.

 # File System

 ## Sync